 Who We Are

-Carolina Jews for Justice is a grassroots network committed to creating a more just, fair, and compassionate North Carolina.
-We build relationships where people help each other because individuals have a profound responsibility for the well-being of the whole.
-Founded in March 2013, CJJ combines advocacy and education to organize a non-partisan Jewish voice for justice in North Carolina.
-We work to influence policy at the local and state levels and encourage individuals and Jewish institutions to take a stand on important issues in our community.
+CJJ is a Jewish grassroots organization committed to creating a just, fair, and compassionate North Carolina.
+We combine advocacy, education, and action to organize a non-partisan Jewish voice for justice in North Carolina.
+CJJ works to influence policy at the local and state levels and encourage individuals and Jewish institutions to take a stand on important issues in our community, including antisemitism, racial injustice, immigration, poverty and income inequality, voting rights, and the environment.
+We currently have five active chapters across the state and two full-time organizers based in Chapel Hill and Asheville, an actively engaged Board, and a robust network of supporters.

 To learn more about our work, visit www.carolinajewsforjustice.org — or find us at @NCJews4Justice on Twitter and @CarolinaJewsforJustice on Facebook and Instagram.